MA Stock Analysis — Mastercard

 Competitive Moat

-Mastercard operates a global payments network that connects banks, merchants, and consumers, creating high switching costs and network effects as more participants join.
-Its defensibility comes from entrenched relationships with financial institutions and regulatory barriers that make it hard for new entrants to replicate its scale.
+Mastercard operates a global payments network that connects consumers, merchants, and banks, creating high switching costs and network effects as more users and merchants join.
+Its defensibility comes from entrenched relationships with financial institutions and regulatory licenses that are difficult for new entrants to replicate.

 Summary